← Back to Resource Hub

 What Is an Inline Homogenizer?

 An inline homogenizer (also called a continuous homogenizer) is installed directly in the production pipeline.
-Milk flows through it continuously — entering the pump, passing through the homogenization valve at 150–250 kg/cm², and exiting as homogenised product without any stop-start cycle.
+Milk flows through it continuously, entering the pump, passing through the homogenization valve, and exiting without stop-start cycles.

 What Is a Batch Homogenizer?